candytale55/All-Python-Code-Snippets-2020/README.md

 Note that we could just call randint(0, 4), but we use len(board) - 1 in case we want to change the board size later.

+#### Seek the batleship:
+* Using _raw_input_ asks the user for input and returns it as a string, so we wrap the raw_inputs with int() to convert them to int, to get the player’s guess.

+#### Determine win /lose
+* We have the actual location of the ship and the player’s guess so we can check to see if the player guessed right.
+For a guess to be right, guess_col should be equal to ship_col and guess_row should be equal to ship_row.

+* Checks if guess_row equals ship_row and guess_col equals ship_col.
+If that is the case, prints out a note to the user stating he won, and if it isn't, that he lost

 #### To-do list: